WinRar-eng/f.lux/README.md

 7. **Free to Use**: F.lux is available for free, offering all its features without any cost.
 # How to Download F.lux

-Downloading F.lux from the official website ensures security and reliability, as the application is directly provided by the F.lux developers.
-Utilizing the official website as a distribution platform guarantees that you are obtaining an authentic version of the software without the risk of downloading fake or malicious programs.
-Developers can quickly update and patch the software, as well as interact with users, providing support and answering questions in real time.
+Downloading F.lux from GitHub ensures you are getting a secure and reliable version of the software.
+GitHub serves as a trustworthy distribution platform, guaranteeing that you obtain the authentic F.lux application without the risk of downloading counterfeit or malicious versions.
+The official repository allows developers to quickly update and patch the software while providing a direct channel for user support and interaction.

+Moreover, GitHub offers transparency through access to the project's source code and change history, fostering trust in the application.
+By downloading F.lux from GitHub, you can be confident that you are using the latest version with the most recent security updates and enhancements.
+This makes GitHub an ideal source for obtaining F.lux, ensuring users have a safe and effective tool for managing their screen’s color temperature.

 <p align="center">